 Call Triple Zero (000) and ask for an ambulance.
-If you can, explain to the operator that you have been diagnosed with novel coronavirus (COVID-19).
+If you can, explain to the operator that you have been diagnosed with COVID-19.

 Treating serious symptoms

-Some people who have novel coronavirus (COVID-19), particularly people who are elderly or have pre-existing health conditions like heart disease, diabetes and asthma, or are immunocompromised, may experience more serious symptoms.
+Some people who have COVID-19, particularly people who are elderly or have pre-existing health conditions like heart disease, diabetes and asthma, or are immunocompromised, may experience more serious symptoms.
 Sometimes these can be life-threatening.

 - pneumonia – an infection of the lungs which can make it hard to breathe